Voluntary Administration May Save Your Business

 - To accept the director’s proposal for the compromise or settlement of the debts; or

 - To reject the proposal and place the Company into liquidation;

 Creditors may also vote to return control of the company to the directors but this rarely occurs as the company is insolvent.

 If creditors agree to the proposal, the company goes from Voluntary Administration to a Deed of Company Arrangement – this is where the company will attempt to fulfil the proposal.
 If creditors reject the proposal, the company will go into liquidation.

 What is the role of the Voluntary Administrator?

 The administrator must undertake an investigation into the affairs of the company and to report to creditors the financial position of the company.

 The administrator will also report upon the directors proposal and whether he believes the proposal is the best option for the creditors.

 Usually the administrator will recommend a directors’ proposal to creditors if it provides for a greater return than they would otherwise receive in a liquidation.

 The other role of the Voluntary Administrator is to report any breaches of the Corporations Act to the ASIC.

-If you are facing or considering Voluntary Administration, call us to know all your options.
-Our Clients have saved thousands through our expertise.
+If you are considering Voluntary Administration, call us to understand all your options and how your business may be saved.

 What Types of Business does a Voluntary Administration suit?